 It is the first time Bristol Zoo Gardens has had Goodfellow's tree kangaroos in its 181 year history.
 Most tree kangaroos live in the rainforests of Papua New Guinea and some live in northern Queensland, Australia.

-Their new home has centrally heated houses with picture windows so visitors can easily see them when they are inside.
+Their home has centrally heated houses with picture windows so visitors can easily see them when they are inside.
 Their enclosure is made of two indoor houses, with two separate outdoor areas that can be accessed by special bridges leading from inside the roof of their house to the outside.

 The enclosures have five feet high glass panels around parts of them to ensure everyone can see the tree kangaroos climbing on their enrichment apparatus and the natural trees within the enclosure.
 This provides lots of opportunities for them to explore their new home and express behaviour that would be seen in the wild.